Piotr Anderszewski

 Biography

-Piotr Anderszewski is regarded as one of the most prominent pianists of his generation and appears regularly in all of the world's major concert halls.
+Piotr Anderszewski is regarded as one of the outstanding musicians of his generation.
+He appears regularly in recital at many of the major concert venues around the world.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorized by artist management.